Wondering what podcast equipment you should use for recording?

 If you go online and you research "podcast equipment", you will find a million different articles and videos sharing a million different options.
-So, I know that it can get really overwhelming when you've got so many different options for podcast equipment.
+It can get really overwhelming when you've got so many options!

-The second piece of equipment is the digital recorder, and this is what I am recording the audio for this video into, right here.
-Now, this is the Zoom H5.
+This is what I am recording the audio for this video into, right here.
+It's a Zoom H5 Handy Recorder.